Igglybuff/awesome-piracy/readme.md

 ## Audiobooks
 - [AudioBook Bay](http://audiobookbay.nl/) Download unabridged audiobook for free or share your audio books, safe, fast and high quality
 - [AAXtoMP3](https://github.com/KrumpetPirate/AAXtoMP3) Convert Audible's .aax filetype to MP3, FLAC, M4A, or OPUS
+- [Booksonic](http://booksonic.org/) Booksonic is a server and an app for streaming your audiobooks to any pc or android phone.

 ## Comicbooks
 - [readcomiconline.to](https://readcomiconline.to/) Manga and comics uploaded daily
 - [Readcomicbooksonline](https://readcomicbooksonline.org/) Tends to Error 520 occasionally
 - [Comic Extra](https://www.comicextra.com/) Daily comic uploads, clean UI
 - [GetComics](https://getcomics.info/) GetComics started as an alternative place to get downloaded comic files, particularly US based comics published by DC and Marvel.
+- [Gazee!](https://hub.docker.com/r/linuxserver/gazee/) A WebApp Comic Reader for your favorite digital comics.
+Reach and read your comic library from any web connected device with a modern web browser.

 ## Manga
 - [MangaDex](https://www.mangadex.org/) MangaDex is an online manga reader that caters to all languages.